 How to Improve Project Prioritization

-With limited resources to deliver strategic goals, it makes sense for organizations to rigorously prioritize new project requests.
+With limited resources to deliver strategic goals, organizations use a prioritization system to manage new project requests rigorously.

-Unfortunately, many organizations suffer from ‘initiative overload’, with too many projects running at the same time.
-This situation wastes resources, causes clashes between departments, and leads to high employee turnover.
+Unfortunately, many organizations suffer from “initiative overload,’’ where too many projects run simultaneously.
+This situation wastes resources, causes departmental conflicts, and leads to high employee turnover.

 1. Impact Blindness